Occupational sexism: Social role theory

-Social role theory effects on women
+Social role theory effects

 History

 Occupational sexism is caused by the social role theory and different stereotypes in society.
 The social role theory has many effects on women, many of them pertaining to occupations.
 Before World War II, women were usually found in the home, performing traditionally womanly duties such as cooking, cleaning, and taking care of children.
 However, since World War II, women have shifted the gender roles and have begun performing the jobs that men would have typically been performing, such as joining the military, becoming mechanics, driving trucks, etc. The original occupations women participated in were based on the social role theory, but women have been attempting to counteract the theory by participating in jobs that would be seen as "unusual" for them.

 Stereotypes

-Despite multiple acts attempting to seal the gap between women and men in the workplace, women are still deemed as inferior based on stereotypes embedded in society caused by the social role theory.
+Despite multiple acts attempting to seal the gap between women and men in the workplace, women still face issues based on stereotypes embedded in society caused by the social role theory.
 Whether it is intentional or not, there is discrimination of women based on gender-related stereotypes.
 It has been studied by Tiina Likki, who is a part of a Behavioral Insights Team, that removing stereotypes about women in occupations is difficult because, despite job training, people still acquire stereotypical thoughts.
-Likki has been committed to improving gender inequality in the labor market; she continues to use her knowledge of sexism within occupations to make others aware of these underlying issues.
 Many stereotypes are embedded into our lives through society, which causes a constant continuation.
 This makes it difficult to steer away from these stereotypes as they have been prominent in society for hundreds of years.

 Continuation of Sexism

-Economists Kerwin Kofi Charles, Jonathan Guryan, and Jessica Pan have determined that where women choose to live and work determines the sexism that is encountered.
-These economists used research and statistics to show that women are affected by the social role theory from childhood and it follows them well into adulthood.
-Women experience gender roles as children; they can be as young as five years old in elementary school when they begin to be affected by the social role theory.
-Gender roles are rooted into society and causes a continuation of sexism that follows women into their occupations.
+The place where women choose to live and work determines the sexism that is encountered.

 Trouble Advancing in Occupations

-In occupations, women rarely are awarded the managerial positions.
+In occupations, women rarely are awarded managerial positions.
 This is caused by sexual roles within organizations.
 Men are viewed as superior in occupations because of the stereotype that they are stronger and more capable of dealing with their emotions than women.
 This is a possible reason for why women have trouble obtaining positions in occupations that put them above men.
 If women were to rise to a higher position in an occupation, there is likelihood that they will be treated differently than if a male were to obtain that same position.